nus-cs1010/2324-s1/docs/readings.md

 - [Vim for People Who Think Things like Vim and Weird and Hard](https://csswizardry.com/2014/06/vim-for-people-who-think-things-like-vim-are-weird-and-hard/) - by [Harry Roberts](https://csswizardry.com/). _"the fact that, yes, people still use an editor that is over 20 years old (in turn based on a tool from the 70s), and those people number in the hundreds of thousands, perhaps they might be onto something."_

-- [Why I use Vim](https://pascalprecht.github.io/posts/why-i-use-vim/) - Pascal Precht. "_once I was able to do some basic operations in Vim and actually started working again, I made almost as twice as much progress at work in about half the time.
+- [Why I use Vim](https://pascalprecht.github.io/posts/why-i-use-vim/) - Pascal Precht. _"once I was able to do some basic operations in Vim and actually started working again, I made almost as twice as much progress at work in about half the time.
 I know that sounds kind of crazy but I’m serious.
-And that convinced me that I made the right choice.
+And that convinced me that I made the right choice._

-So, do yourself a favor and climb that mountain.
-Just remember that you can slide down afterwards._"
+_So, do yourself a favor and climb that mountain.
+Just remember that you can slide down afterwards."_

 ### Vim Video Tutorial (from Aaron Tan)